abhishekjaden/chest-xray-detection/TECHNICAL_REPORT.md

 ![Attention heatmap](analysis/gradcam_explainability.png)

-Backbone feature-activation mapping shows the model attends to thoracic anatomy — cardiac silhouette and lung fields — rather than image borders or artifacts.
+Backbone feature-activation mapping (measured on Faster R-CNN) shows the model attends to thoracic anatomy — cardiac silhouette and lung fields — rather than image borders or artifacts.
 It has learned anatomically meaningful features.

-However, attention is *diffuse* rather than sharply localised, consistent with the over-prediction behaviour seen in the failure analysis.
+Attention is *diffuse* rather than sharply localised, consistent with the over-prediction seen in the failure analysis.

 ---